Ivan1248/vidlu/README.md

 ## The framework

 Some of the main packages in the framework are `vidlu.data`, `vidlu.modules`, `vidlu.models`, `vidlu.training`, `vidlu.metrics`, `vidlu.factories`, `vidlu.configs`, `vidlu.utils` and `vidlu.experiment`.

-Most of the code here is rather generic except for concrete datasets in `vidlu.data.datasets`, hyperparameter configurations and other data in `vidlu.configs`, concrete models in `vidlu.models`, some modules in `vidlu.modules.components`, and `vidlu.experiments`, which applies the framework for training and evaluation.
+Most of the code here is generic except for concrete datasets in `vidlu.data.datasets`, hyperparameter configurations and other data in `vidlu.configs`, concrete models in `vidlu.models`, some modules in `vidlu.modules.components`, and `vidlu.experiments`, which applies the framework for training and evaluation.

 ### Data